 This is a Kickstarter preview, so what will eventually be in the box is a little vague at the moment.
 That is to say, the version of Battle for the Universe that I’m previewing is a prototype (available to demo on Tabletopia), and the materials that will be shipped when the Kickstarter fulfills will be dependent on the success of the campaign.
 I haven’t had the opportunity to handle production quality components, but what I’ve seen so far in terms of the art and game design is promising.
-When the Kickstarter launches, a campaign pledge of at least $45 USD ($40 for Early Bird backers) will entitle a backer to a core set of at least four deck with the potential for stretch goals and the inclusion of playmats at higher backer levels (or possibly as an add-on).
+When the Kickstarter launches, a campaign pledge of at least $40 USD will entitle a backer to a core set of at least four deck with the potential for stretch goals and the inclusion of playmats at higher backer levels (or possibly as an add-on).
 Even without the promised stretch goals, promos, and add-ons, you’re looking at a massive core set of cards that can get you up and running.

 How to Play

 I really want to give you a sense of what it’s like to play this game.
-In my reviews, the “How to Play” section is usually long, but this is going to be even more in depth.
+In my reviews, the “How to Play” section is usually long, but this is going to be a little more in depth.
 It’s my hope that this summary will give you a feel of what it’s like to set up and play, and then you can determine if this is they type of game you’d like to back on Kickstarter.
 Be prepared: here comes a wall of text!

 Like most games in the CCG/TCG/LCG/ECG genre, Battle for the Universe will be as much about constructing your deck as it is playing the game.
 And like most of these games, players will build their decks following a strict set of rules.
 In this case, decks are designed by choosing 1 Objective card (describing your winning condition), 1 Base card, 12 Location cards (set aside in their own deck with no more than 2 copies of any one location), and a forty card main Play Deck comprised of Characters, Objects, and One-Shots (with no more than 3 copies of any one card).
 There are some other minor rules necessary for understanding deck construction, but for the most part this will get you ready to play.
 If deckbuilding isn’t for you, then the Slab City Beatdown core set being funded through the Kickstarter has got you covered and provides four fully playable and balanced pre-constructed decks right out of the box – but let’s be honest: you’re going to eventually want to build your own custom deck.